TechRetreat/2015/software-learnathon/PLAN.md

 We will be keeping everyone up to date on the #software-learnathon channel.
 You can use Slack to ask for help/advice throughout the day.

 ### Challenge
-We'll be writing AI bots on TechTanks, an arena-styled tank fighting game inspired by Robocode and Rtanque.
+We'll be writing AI bots in TechTanks, an arena-styled tank fighting game inspired by Robocode and Rtanque.
 Head over to http://techtanks.techretreat.ca/, sign up and activate your account.
 If you have any problems at any point, you can ask a mentor for help.

+###Gameplay
+The goal of TechTanks is to destroy other bots, and survive as long as possible.

+Bots start at random positions, shoot other bots to damage them, collisions damage both bots equally.

+Your score is calculated as percent of total time survived + ending health + percent of bots killed

 ### Creating our first bot
 Let's start by creating our first bot.
 Click the “Create a Tank” button from the home screen and pick a name and color for your bot.
 These settings can be changed at any time so don't worry about it too much.
 Lets head into the 'Code' section.